 Reorder the admin menu

 To reorder the menu items you simply need to drag and drop individual menu items to the desired position, you can also reorder sub menu items and re-class sub menu items as well.
 This is a handy feature to have and you can easily increase your productivity with this by arranging frequently accessed items in easier to access positions.
 For example if you have an Woocommerce website you can make orders to be the first item to help you access these faster.

 The plugin comes with over 600 icons and you can easily change or add icons to the WordPress menu.
 You can add icons to the sub menu as well.
 The icons are from font awesome but you can upload png versions of your own icons as well.

 This is a pro version feature but a good one that you can utilize to increase your productivity.
 You can put frequently accessed items in a stand out colour from the rest, this will save you time when looking for these menu items.
 You can edit the background color, text color and highlight color.

 The plugin allows you to create new menu items, these can be links to editable posts or pages or non-clickable items which you can use to group items together.
 You can create section headers using this feature.

 Hide menu from user roles

 This is also a pro feature but very useful.
 It allows you to hide menu items from WordPress users based on their roles.
 It can come in handy if you don’t want to give access to some sections of your admin menu to certain users.
 An example would be if you have somebody who only needs to post new content, why give them access to reading and writing settings?
-If you want to know more about editing user roles on your site, follow our guide on how to manage and edit user roles in WordPress.

 You can hide individual plugins on the plugins page from other users.
 It can be used when you don’t want certain users to be able to edit plugins that you have installed.